Bones in the Wrist

 Distal Radius Fracture

 A Scaphoid Fracture is the most common fracture among the carpal bones.
-In most instances, It is usually fractured in a fall with the arm and hand outstretched to catch oneself.
+In most instances, it is usually fractured in a fall with the arm and hand outstretched to catch oneself.

 Written by: Demetria Velazquez, PT